GChristensen/enso-portable/readme.md

 ####Notes

-There is no need to hold down the CAPSLOCK key as in the original version (it's only necessary to hit it once, the settings could be adjusted at the enso/config.py file).
+* There is no need to hold down the CAPSLOCK key as in the original version (it's only necessary to hit it once, the settings could be adjusted at the enso/config.py file).

-Use the `help' command to get the list of available commands.
+* Use the `help' command to get the list of available commands.

+* The GIT repository contains only the Enso source code without a Python interpreter, it's more convenient to use the binary package above (which includes a trimmed down Python interpreter) to develop your own commands, so you need only the Notepad to do this.

+* To add a new command you need to put a Python file with its source code into the `commands' folder under the Enso root directory (see the [docs](https://github.com/GChristensen/enso-portable/blob/master/enso/docs/enso-docs.txt) on command authoring).

+####Background

-Background: I haven't found any Enso command package suitable for my needs, so I decided to make my own one.
+I haven't found any Enso command package suitable for my needs, so I decided to make my own one.
 If you like Enso, you can use the source code freely as you wish, see more at the [Enso Launcher page](http://humanized.com/enso/launcher) (the original application is orphaned now).
 The source code of the original community Enso application could be found here:
 [https://launchpad.net/enso/community-enso](https://launchpad.net/enso/community-enso) (also probably orphaned).

-The GIT repository contains only the Enso source code without a Python interpreter, it's more convenient to use the binary package above (which includes a trimmed down Python interpreter) to develop your own commands, so you need only the Notepad to do this.

-To add a new command you need to put a Python file with its source code into the `commands' folder under the Enso root directory (see the [docs](https://github.com/GChristensen/enso-portable/blob/master/enso/docs/enso-docs.txt) on command authoring).

 ####Dependencies